pm67nz/hpc_training/_lessons/000-architecture.md

 ![alt text](https://github.com/nesi/hpc_training/blob/gh-pages/Kupe_Overview.png "Kupe building blocks and network connections")

+The diagram illustrates major building blocks and network connections on Kupe relevant to users.
+Note that there are far more XC50 and CS500 nodes on Kupe than shown here.
+Follow the blue network connections for user-accessible nodes.
+Native Spectrum Scale access is available on nodes connected by InfiniBand (red lines).
+Cray Aries interconnect (green lines) is used for communication between XC50 compute nodes, and for Spectrum Scale access via DVS (Data Virtualization Service) nodes.

 ## Architecture

 Kupe, previously known as HPC3, is a Massively Parallel Capability Computer (Supercomputer) built on the Cray XC50 platform.